IuliiaKonovalova/e-commerce/README.md

   ![stripe-cli](documentation/payment_setup/stipe_linux_x86_64.png)

-  - Open the downloaded file and move the file `stripe` to the root directory of the project.
+  - Open the downloaded file and move the file `stripe` to the project's root directory.

   - Open the terminal and type:

   `./stripe login`

   *Note!
-For the windows the command looks as following `stripe login`*
+For the window OS, the command looks as follows `stripe login`*

-  - Hit enter -> You will be redirected to the Stripe dashboard where you need to allow access to your local workspace.
+  - Hit enter -> You will be redirected to the Stripe dashboard, where you need to allow access to your local workspace.

-  - Create a payment and the intent will be created.
+  - Create a payment, and the intent will be created.

   *Another option:*